 In 2010, the City of Alexandria completed development of a citywide Wayfinding Design Guidelines Manual to guide implementation of a comprehensive citywide signage system.
-The wayfinding system will project a consistent image for the entire city; reduce visual clutter; and promote walking, bicycling, and use of mass transit.
+The wayfinding system projects a consistent image for the entire city; reduces visual clutter; and promotes walking, bicycling, and use of mass transit.
 A Wayfinding Stakeholder Advisory Group established by the City Manager provided input to the City and consultant team and served as a liaison to the community regarding the project as it developed.
 Membership of the group was made up of representatives from business/civic groups and City commissions and boards.
 On September 7, 2010, Planning Commission approved the Wayfinding Design Guidelines Manual.

 Questions regarding implementation should be directed to Matt Melkerson, TES, Transportation Division, at 703-746-4101.